1. What is Marketing Security/MarSec™?

 9. What is Server-Side Tagging (SST)?

 Server-Side Tagging enables improved page performance, data match rates and quality as SST is unaffected by client-side ad blockers and provides additional data leakage protection.

 10. What is ad injection?

 Ad injection is a rapidly growing problem for ecommerce websites, where a website can be exposed to unauthorized, injected pop-ups and banner ads that promote similar, competitive products to the user.
 These are not served by the online retailer and are actually driven by malware that is injected into a consumer’s web browser or device.
 The unwanted distractions damage a retailer’s brand reputation and divert customers away to competitor sites - leading to losses in revenue for retailers and an interrupted customer experience for shoppers.

 11. How can I restrict the data my third-party vendors have access to and prevent data leakage?

-You can restrict data going to third-party vendors using Ensighten MarSec:
+You can restrict data going to third-party vendors using Ensighten MarSec™:

-- White and blacklisting of third-party technologies – Define permissions all appropriate third-party vendors you want to allow to receive data, or block from receiving any of specific types of data
+- Allow and block third-party technologies: Define permissions all appropriate third-party vendors you want to allow to receive data or block from receiving any of specific types of data

 12. How do I know if my website is at risk of data leakage or a supply chain attack?